Profile: Mayice Studio: Illuminating Artisanal Traditions with Technology

 They faced several challenges.
 Firstly, a tight budget.
 Second, a tight schedule.
 They had only four days in which to complete the renovation.
 Marta and Imanol kept some of the original interior architectural elements, notably the ceiling and the columns located in the center of the room.
 They manufactured custom furniture, fixtures, and materials in their workshop.

 Another challenge was to determine a way to showcase the merchandise in a small space.
 Out of constraints came opportunities.
-They created four longitudinal tubular bars for hanging clothes that run the perimeter of the shop and suspended from the ceiling by cable wire; a large central table made from perforated metal to display folded clothes, and shelving to display additional clothing and footwear.
+They created four longitudinal tubular bars for hanging clothes that run the perimeter of the shop and are suspended from the ceiling by cable wire; a large central table made from perforated metal to display folded clothes, and shelving to display additional clothing and footwear.

 They lit the space with large linear fixtures with dimmable LED lighting that they suspended from the ceiling and their then newly launched Filamento lamp.